Literature

 What did Sir Walter Scott write?

-Arabic literature, the body of written works produced in the Arabic language.
-The tradition of Arabic literature stretches...
+Yiddish literature, the body of written works produced in the Yiddish language of Ashkenazic Jewry (central and eastern European...

 Literature Quizzes